 Newly qualified junior designers tend to work alongside more experienced colleagues.
-They are typically given responsibility for parts of a project and can also assist with gathering information and putting together 'mood' or 'sample' boards for presentations to clients.
-This can lead to more responsibility, depending on performance.
+You'll typically be given responsibility for parts of a project and can also assist with gathering information and putting together 'mood' or 'sample' boards for presentations to clients.
+This can lead to increased responsibility, depending on your performance.

 Specialisations and further professional qualifications at Masters or PhD level can enhance your chances of promotion, while moving from a larger consultancy to a smaller one can mean more responsibility.